aws-samples/aws-dms-cdc-data-pipeline/README.md

 :warning: `ec2_key_pair_name` option should be entered without the `.pem` extension.

-Before any AWS CDK app can be deployed, you have to bootstrap your AWS environment to create certain AWS resources that the AWS CDK CLI (Command Line Interface) uses to deploy your AWS CDK app.
+Also, before any AWS CDK app can be deployed, you have to bootstrap your AWS environment to create certain AWS resources that the AWS CDK CLI (Command Line Interface) uses to deploy your AWS CDK app.

 Run the `cdk bootstrap` command to bootstrap the AWS environment.